Musk vs. Altman, Meta's 8,000 Layoffs, and China Blocks AI Acquisition, This Week's AI Industry Shakeup

 The numbers are starting to confirm what people have been warning about: AI isn't replacing jobs one-for-one.
 It's enabling companies to do the same work with fewer people.
 The efficiency gain is real.
 The transition is brutal.

-China Blocks Meta's Manus Acquisition
+China blocks Meta's Manus acquisition

 China's National Development and Reform Commission (NDRC) formally blocked Meta's $2 billion acquisition of Manus, an AI agent startup based in Beijing.
 It's the first time China has explicitly prohibited an inbound AI acquisition on national security grounds.

-The decision signals that China views AI as a strategic industry where foreign ownership won't be permitted — similar to how it treats semiconductors, telecommunications, and critical infrastructure.
+The decision signals that China views AI as a strategic industry where foreign ownership won't be permitted, similar to how it treats semiconductors, telecommunications, and critical infrastructure.
 U.S. export controls on advanced chips have been pushing China toward AI self-sufficiency.
 The Manus block suggests China is equally determined to maintain control over its domestic AI industry.

 These three stories share a theme: the AI industry is entering its messy adolescence.
 The unlimited optimism of 2023-2024 has given way to legal battles, layoffs, and geopolitical friction.
 The technology keeps improving.
 The business and politics around it keep getting more complicated.